Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 Template:   IF, THEN the shall.

-Example:     If the computed airspeed is unavailable, then the control system shall use the modelled airspeed.
+Example:     If the computed airspeed is unavailable, then the control system shall use the modelled airspeed. what

 ### Complex Requirements